Alinro/schmemory/README.md

 # Things I did

-- `npm install` failed with errors, tested with multiple Node versions on multiple MacOS machines.
+- Using the "starter-kit", `npm install` failed with errors, tested with multiple Node versions on multiple MacOS machines.
 The root cause was the `node-sass` package.
 Replacing it with the now recommended `sass` package at latest version allowed me to successfully run `npm install`
-- Running the project with `npm run start:all` resulted in errors such as `Error: error:0308010C:digital envelope routines::unsupported`, which were fixed by running `NODE_OPTIONS=--openssl-legacy-provider npm run start:all`.
+- Running the "starter-kit" project with `npm run start:all` resulted in errors such as `Error: error:0308010C:digital envelope routines::unsupported`, which were fixed by running `NODE_OPTIONS=--openssl-legacy-provider npm run start:all`.
 However, at this point I ran into runtime errors related to `sass-loader`, most likely meaning that my quick solution to replace `node-sass` wasn't optimal
 - Due to time constraints, I decided to bootstrap a project from scratch using `npm create vite@latest` and re-use some of the code provided in the "starter kit"
   - One of the benefits is that the client code now supports Typescript out of the box
+- Initially focused on developer experience
   - Separated client and server code in two seperate node projects and folders
+  - Typescript support for both client and server code
   - Added `.nvmrc` file for people using `nvm`, to easily determine the recommended Node.js version
-- Updated the server code with Typescript and types
   - Added eslint support for the client code
   - Added prettier support for the client code
   - Added VSCode recommended extensions
+- Implemented the game
+  - Separated Board, Card and Tracker concepts
+  - Multiple Card and Tracker implementations can be defined in the future, by implementing the defined interfaces
+  - Implemented clean and basic (but responsive) UI/UX
+  - Implemented local two player mode, with score and move tracking for each player
+  - For accessibility, the game can be played without using a mouse, only with the keyboard (using the Tab, Enter keys)
+  - Added a basic test, flipping a card and checking the score

 # Ideas to improve the project